Buy Direct - We Deliver

 Based on independent laboratory testing for acoustical material, 9mm (3/8") magnesiacore is superior to 16mm (5/8") gypsum board in an equal acoustical design.

-However, in additions to magnesiacore being also very suitable for floors and even exteriors (which gypsum board is not good for), magnesiacore provides better acoustical performance by refracting sound energy waves.
-Plus unique designs are made possible such as stapled magnesiacore to magnesiacore avoiding short circuits from screwing face sheets to framing work that permits sound to travel through structures.
+In addition to magnesiacore being suitable for floors and even exteriors (unlike gypsum board), magnesiacore provides better acoustical performance by refracting sound energy waves.
+Moreover, the unique designs possible, like stapled magnesiacore to magnesiacore, can avoid short circuits, i.e., from screwing face sheets to framing work that permits sound to travel through structures.

 Details for Walls, Ceilings and Floor Assemblies: